rust-lang/rfcs/text/3723-static-function-argument-unpacking.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

-- Should argument unpacking be desugar into Alternative A or Alternative B below, or does it make any difference?
+- Should argument unpacking desugar into Alternative A or Alternative B below, or does it make any difference?

     Alternative A:
     ```rust